Herbal tea is healthy. We all know that.

 - Helps in treating diabetes: milk thistle tea has blood sugar-regulating properties and can increase resistance to insulin and prevent large fluctuations in glucose levels; the silymarin in milk thistle tea helps reduce overall cholesterol levels, especially LDL (the bad) cholesterol

-This tea is a bit harder to find that some of the others, but luckily Amazon has a great organic milk thistle tea that also contains peppermint and dandelion root.
+This tea is a bit harder to find that some of the others, but luckily Amazon has some options.
+This is a great organic milk thistle tea, if you are looking for tea bags:

 As is always the case with herbal remedies, more research is needed, but all of the claims listed above do have studies to support them.
 Luckily, none of these teas are overly expensive and they don’t cause any harm (be careful of drug interactions, though; make sure you read the packaging), so there’s really nothing to stop you from giving them a try and seeing how you feel.